IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 ### View Your Application Status
 ```
-"Show me the status of my Code Engine application"
+Show me the status of my Code Engine application
 ```

 ### Check the Logs
 ```
-"Show me the logs for hello-world-site"
+Show me the logs for hello-world-site
 ```

 ### Scale Your Application
 ```
-"I'm expecting more traffic.
-Can you increase the max instances to 10?"
+I'm expecting more traffic.
+Can you increase the max instances to 10?
 ```

 ### Add Environment Variables
 ```
-"Add an environment variable API_KEY to my application"
+Add an environment variable API_KEY to my application
 ```

 ### Set Up a Custom Domain
 ```
-"How do I configure a custom domain for my Code Engine app?"
+How do I configure a custom domain for my Code Engine app?
 ```

 Bob will guide you through each of these tasks conversationally!